polterguy/magic.clone/README.md

 ## Build status of all projects

-Below you can find the build status of all projects in their respective master branches.
+Below you can find the build status of all projects in their respective master branches, and the links to the GitHub project pages of all projects.

 * ![Build status](https://github.com/polterguy/magic/actions/workflows/codeql-analysis.yml/badge.svg) - [Magic](https://github.com/polterguy/magic)
 * ![Build status](https://github.com/polterguy/magic.data.common/actions/workflows/build.yaml/badge.svg) - [magic.data.common](https://github.com/polterguy/magic.data.common)